top of page

 • Other hazardous air pollutants, including benzene, toluene, n-hexane, xylene, methane, butane, and propane, among others, can be released during drilling operations.

 • Bees are just as susceptible as humans to toxin released in the air or that might land on the Tupelo flowers.
 Currently, Tupelo Honey is harvested in one of the most pristine environments on earth and is free of contaminants.
 This huge selling point for our producers will be lost if oil moves in.
-Tupelo honey is only produced HERE.
-It is valued not only for its taste but for its unique ration of fructose and glucose that prevents crystallization and allows many diabetics to consume it.
-If a chmical or oil spill occurs, the Tupelo trees which grow exclusively in the wetlands of this ONE region of Florida would be completely wiped out, destroying this precious resource forever.
+Out of the entire world, Tupelo honey is only produced HERE.
+It is valued for its taste and unique ratio of fructose and glucose which prevents crystallization and allows many diabetics to consume it.
+If a chemical or oil spill occurs, the Tupelo trees, which grow exclusively in the wetlands of this ONE region of Florida, would be completely wiped out, destroying this precious resource forever.

 3. Risk to the connected environments of Gulf and Franklin Counties â€‹